From Danny at Dream Big, Dream Often

 I want to shove my fist through his skull, but I widen my eyes and

-agree like a good little Lucy about to put the hit on Ricky for a new
+agree like a good little Lucy putting the hit on Ricky for a new

-I will suck up to the staff like a five-year old who’s discovered he’s cute.
+I will suck up to the staff like a five-year old who knows he’s cute.

 I will swallow their pills and get fat on hetero-sexist sanity.